Stories Told by Water

 Stories Told By Water

 Stories Told by Water is an ongoing project creating deep and evolving relationships with Oregon’s forests, rivers, and streams.
 Countless miles on the river and trail have shaped me.
 My decisions and actions are based on time spent interacting with the land and water.
-And now devastating fires have made many of our rivers and forests almost unrecognizable.
-Stories Told by Water is a reciprocal process between story teller and listener to find new ways to construct an evolving relationship with the land’s rivers and streams.
+Devastating fires have made many of our rivers and forests almost unrecognizable, and dam removal and restoration projects are transforming the way we have experienced rivers for generations.
+Stories Told by Water is a reciprocal process between storyteller and listener to find new ways to construct an evolving relationship with the land’s rivers and streams.

 Artist Talk: Stories Told by Water

 This talk was given August 5, 2021 in conjunction with my solo exhibition at Umpqua Valley Arts.
 In this talk, I give context to Stories Told by Water and I introduce a project in progress in my studio, started at my July 2021 residency at Pine Meadow Ranch in Sisters, Oregon.

 A Guest in a House Made of Fire and Water

 Monday, September 7, 2020 was a hot, windy day.
 On the evening of September 7th, the Holiday Farm Fire ignited and the McKenzie watershed burst into flames.
 The next morning was one of the darkest mornings that I have ever experienced.
 The black was so dense that it seemed to absorb all light.
 The fire burned 173,393 acres including 431 residences.
 The town of Blue River near the HJ Andrews Forest Experimental Forest is now gone.